 People think it saves time.
 Maybe it does occasionally, if you run through a yellow light to avoid stopping for a minute.

-But, the time savings, on average, is about 2 minutes a week.
+But, the time saved that speeding makes, on average, is about 2 minutes a week.

-- Speeding through an intersection drastically increases the risk of a serious crash, and
+- Speeding through an intersection is driving recklessly and drastically increases the risk of a serious crash, and

 - Drivers are notoriously bad at judging how much time we need to get through before the light turns red;